jidongbsu/cs452-file-system/README.md

 -rw-rw-r-- 1 cs452 cs452   0 Apr 16 01:12 .gitkeep
 ```

+### Directory Entries

+Read the README file of assignment 1 (i.e., [tesla](https://github.com/jidongbsu/cs452-system-call)) to refresh your memory on what directory entries are.
+In this assignment, we only care about the dentry's inode number and the file/directory's name.

 # Specification

 The provided starter code implements a very simple file system whose layout matches 100% with the example presented in the book chapter, but it currently does not support any of these operations: file creation, directory creation, directory list, file deletion, and directory deletion.
 In this assignment, you will extend this very simple file system so as to support these operations.